ChristinaKappatou/CompSci_Project/README.md

 My final report (Christina_Kappatou_Project_1_CompSci.pdf) also lies there.

-# CompSci Project 2&3: Modelling the meridional heat transport at the Top of the Atmosphere, using a Feed Forward Neural Network and Gaussian Process Regression.
+# CompSci Project 2&3: In Neural Networks and Gaussian Processes
+# Modelling the meridional heat transport at the Top of the Atmosphere, using a Feed Forward Neural Network and Gaussian Process Regression.